How Not to Feel Lonely: 50 Science-Backed Tips Everyone Should Read

 Find an organization that supports a cause you care about so you can surround yourself with people who have hearts for the same mission.
 Dorothy Day, a legendary Catholic social activist, “We have all known the long loneliness and we have learned that the only solution is love and that love comes with community.”
 Volunteermatch.org might be a good place to search.

 Running groups offer a special kind of community; one that might lead to newfound exercise accountability and camaraderie.
 Since running is known for offering union between the body and mind, pushing yourself to physical limits with a group is bound to be a bonding experience.
 You can find a running group in your area through Road Runners or Meetup.
 Interested in combining running with charity?
 Check out Back on My Feet, a nonprofit organization dedicated to helping homeless people gain independence and community.
-Here’s how starting a running routine changes your body and your mind.
+Here’s how starting a running routine helps better your mind and body.

 Volunteering as an antidote to loneliness is not merely a means to meet others or do a good deed.
 It’s a way to feel needed.
 Helping others who need us is a wonderful form of intimate connection that is sure to reduce feelings of isolation.
 You can help others in unofficial ways like giving someone directions on the street or helping a neighbor rearrange furniture or you can get involved with an organization that delivers meals to the elderly or helps low-income populations with job applications.